For a FREE personal injury consultation Call 1-800-RUTBERG

 About Complex Regional Pain Syndrome/Reflex Sympathetic Dystrophy:

-As mentioned above, a common treatment for severe CRPS/RSD is to install a Spinal Cord Stimulator:
+A common treatment for severe CRPS/RSD is to surgically implant a Spinal Cord Stimulator:

 Rotator Cuff Injuries